House Energy and Commerce Committee

 Before coming to Congress, Larry was a practicing physician and surgeon specializing in cardiothoracic surgery.
 During his time in private practice, Larry performed hundreds of heart surgeries and served as President of Ohio Valley HeartCare.
 Larry’s outstanding work and leadership in this field led to him being honored as the St. Mary’s Medical Staff Physician of the Year in 2007.
 Larry also served as Chief of Cardiothoracic Surgery and Medical Director of the open heart recovery intensive care unit at St. Mary’s Hospital.
 He is board certified in Cardiothoracic Surgery by the American Board of Thoracic Surgery.

 First elected to the House of Representatives in 2010, Larry currently serves as a member of the House Energy and Commerce Committee.
 The Energy and Commerce Committee is the oldest standing legislative committee in the House of Representatives and has a broad jurisdiction over our nation’s energy, health care, telecommunications and consumer product safety policies.
 On the committee, Larry serves on the Health Subcommittee, Energy Subcommittee, and the Digital Commerce and Consumer Protection Subcommittee.

-Larry and his wife Kathryn reside in Vanderburgh County and attend Our Redeemer Lutheran Church in Evansville.
+Larry and his wife Kathryn, who is also a physician and a practicing anesthesiologist, reside in Vanderburgh County and attend Our Redeemer Lutheran Church in Evansville.
 They have four children.